 ROBOTS are stepping out of research labs and into daily care, as new trials show therapy for autism delivered through social robots can match standard treatments while significantly boosting child engagement and expanding access across schools and homes.
 Bridging research and real-world therapy, social robots have been explored for over two decades as potential tools in autism therapy, yet clinical adoption has remained limited due to gaps between experimental success and everyday feasibility.
 Conventional behavioral interventions rely heavily on trained clinicians and structured clinic environments, which can restrict availability and increase costs.

-Two Randomised Trials Assess Therapy for Autism Delivery
+Two Randomized Trials Assess Therapy for Autism Delivery

 Implications for Clinical Practice and Future Care